 Meeting time?
 Simply grab the stack off the bulletin board display.
 It's even in reverse chronological order to show improvement!

 If displaying student work isn't appropriate, keeping a simple portfolio folder works well, too.

 In summary, there's much MORE you can bring to an I.E.P. meeting to support the important decisions you are making to support each child's education.
 I have found that of all the different pieces of documentation we gather, numbers-based data and student work samples were the most effective.

 I highly recommend checking out:

-Inside the membership, you’ll find more support materials, including I.E.P.
+Inside the huge bundle, you'll find more support materials, including I.E.P.
 Meeting Agendas and Checklists, Writing I.E.P.
 Present Levels, Student-Led I.E.P.
 Meeting Kit, and so much more.